-Included in the impairment amounts for stage 3, per IFRS9 above, is the IFRS9 interest adjustment.
-As the recoverability of the stage 3 interest in suspense is remote, the IFRS 9 interest adjustment has been applied at a rate of 100% rather than the determined 78% that is applicable to the rest of the stage 3 interest income.
+Separately disclosed is the impairment amount for stage 3 IFRS 9 interest adjustment.
+As the recoverability of the prior year stage 3 interest in suspense is remote, the IFRS 9 interest adjustment has been applied at a rate of 100%.